Blanka BednarzAssociate Professor of Music (2002).50 S West St email@example.com

 As a Fellow at Tanglewood Music Center in the summer of 2003, he participated in master classes with Robert Spano, Christoph von Dohnányi and Kurt Masur and conducted Peter Lieberson's Razing the Gaze in Seiji Ozawa Hall as part of the Festival of Contemporary Music.

-Dr. Bednarz taught at New England Conservatory Preparatory School, at Emory University, coached chamber ensembles at International Musical Arts Institute; International Music Institute and Festival, MD (www.imif.us), Franklin Pond, etc. She has given numerous master classes at universities and colleges in the USA, Poland and China.
-Bednarz is concertmaster of Sinfonietta Polonia (www.sinfoniettapolonia.pl) and member of Quartetto Alma (www.quartettoalma.com).
-She is in 2010-2011 Who is Who in Collegiate Faculty.
+Dr. Bednarz taught at New England Conservatory Preparatory School, at Emory University, coached chamber ensembles at International Musical Arts Institute; International Music Institute and Festival, MD (http://www.imif.us), Franklin Pond, and the Gifted School of Music in Salt Lake City.
+She has given numerous master classes at universities and colleges in the USA, Poland and China.
+Bednarz is concertmaster of Sinfonietta Polonia (www.sinfoniettapolonia.pl).

 "In the interpretation of Richard Strauss's Sonata in E-flat major for violin and piano Blanka Bednarz was unstoppable.
 Expressiveness, big sound, maturity—all this was very necessary, very stylistically appropriate…"

 “Performances were all excellent” --Fanfare Magazine, of Sonic Images, Capstone Records.

 "Excellent piano trios by Mendelssohn and Ravel in masterful rendition" --Muzyka 21, Atma Trio CD, Acte Prealable.